MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/troubleshoot-azure-files.md

 Error Message: Listed restore points are not available as the associated file share containing the restore point snapshots has been deleted permanently.

 Check if the backed-up file share is deleted.
 If it was in soft deleted state, check if the soft delete retention period is over and it wasn't recovered back.
-In either of these cases, you'll lose all your snapshots permanently and won’t be able to recover the data.
+In either of these cases, you'll lose all your snapshots permanently and won't be able to recover the data.

 > [!NOTE]
 > We recommend you don't delete the backed up file share, or if it's in soft deleted state, undelete before the soft delete retention period ends, to avoid losing all your restore points.